 Jenkins is one of the best tool used in IT industry to automate tasks such as building, testing, and deploying software.
 On cloud majority of startups and well-established companies prefer to have separated builds, this means they separate the software process in terms of different environments/stages.

-If a company runs its software development process in a distributed environment, than it needs different/separate machines for build, test and deployment tasks.
+If a company runs its software development process in a distributed environment, then it needs different/separate machines for build, test and deployment tasks.
 An ideal fit for this type of architecture is Jenkins Master Slave deployment.
-Where you have a single master node under which there are n number of slave nodes performing different operations.
+Where you have a single master node under which there is n number of slave nodes performing different operations.

-Jenkins slave are generally required to provide desired environment, it works on basis of request recieved from Jenkins master.
+Jenkins slave is generally required to provide desired environment, it works on basis of request received from Jenkins master.
 This article is a step by step guide to set up Jenkins Slave on Amazon Linux EC2 instance.

-Before we start ensure that you’ve have all pre-requistes in place.
+Before we start ensure that you’ve had all pre-requistes in place.

 - Make sure you’ve port 8080 opened on both master and slave instance.

 - On slave, instance create a user named

 Step 1.
 Create a Jenkins Slave node

 Since you would have already instance Jenkins on Master instance you can directly move to this setup.
 If you haven’t then you can refer to this document for installation. http://bhargavamin.com/how-to-do/install-jenkins-on-amazon-linux-aws/

 On your master machine go to Manage Jenkins > Manage Nodes > New Node